Supports coordination assists individuals who possess an intellectual disability and/or a diagnosis of Autism to live their envisioned everyday life

-Services are delivered at no cost in the home, school and community in McKean County.
+Services are delivered at no cost in the home, school, and community of McKean County.

-- Demonstrates a need in at least two areas: communication, self-care, home living, social skills, use of community resources, self direction, life/ functional skills, work, leisure, or health and safety
+- IQ Score of 70 and below and possess at least 3 functional deficits in the area of communication, self care, home living, social skills, use of community resources, self direction, and work leisure, or health and safety.

 - Regularly assess the needs of persons served